cloud-gov/site/content/news/articles/2025-04-17-opensearch-alerting.md

 2. Choose **Channels**
 3. Click **Create channel**
 4. Provide a name and description for the channel.
-5. Under **Channel Type** select email (Note: Cloud.gov does not support other channel types)
+5. Under **Channel Type** select email (**Note: Cloud.gov does not support other channel types**)
 6. Under **SMTP sender** choose **cloudgovemail**
-7. Under **default recipients** put the chosen email group you created earlier.
+7. Under **default recipients**, choose the email recipient group that you created earlier.

 ## Setting up an alert

-To create an alert, you must first create a monitor that will trigger the alert when the specified conditions are met.
+To receive alerts, you must create a monitor that will trigger the alert when the specified conditions are met.

 ### Creating a monitor